Hulupeep/timenow-script/README.md

 3. Run it using `./hey`.

 ### 1. Make it better
-a.
-Maybe youc could extend it by logging where a timelog.md is when it is created ina global file then run reports or a markdown based kanban off it.
+1. Maybe youc could extend it by logging where a timelog.md is when it is created ina global file then run reports or a markdown based kanban off it.
-b.
-Maybe you could add numbering and then add a command hey 10 done or hey 10 doing or hey 10 WaitingFor to give them simple status
+2. Maybe you could add numbering and then add a command hey 10 done or hey 10 doing or hey 10 WaitingFor to give them simple status
-c.
-Maybe add tags
+3. Maybe add tags
-d.
-Maybe nothing. keep it simple
+4. Maybe nothing. keep it simple